 Pizza, pasta, burrata, parmigiana, bruschetta, tiramisù, panna cotta, cannoli – there’s no food like Italian food.
-While some of us were privileged enough to gallivant across the air bridge to Italy itself this summer, others wouldn’t have been so lucky.
-Even after lockdown was lifted, coronavirus had done a more than decent job of plunging everything into uncertainty for the long haul.
+While some of us were privileged enough to gallivant across the air bridge to Italy itself in late 2020, others wouldn’t have been so lucky.
 But although the entire population is deserving of a holiday, good – if not great – Italian food is still available in London.

 So what are the best Italian restaurants in London?
 From the South to the East and beyond, we’ve gathered just a few of our favourites here – and we’ll be updating it constantly.
 Buon appetito!